MakeMagazinDE/GRBLize/README.md

 ###Version History

-- 1.0b: Edge version.
-Supports GRBL 0.9j.
-New finite elements 3D visualisation, jogpad etc. New robust communication.
-- 0.96d: On run, will keep Z up at park position height until first mill to clear work part.
+- 0.96d: Latest build, On run, will keep Z up at park position height until first mill to clear work part.
 - 0.96b: bugfix on FTDI class, new "Z Feed Scaling" parameter, multiplies XY feed value for Z to prevent tool damage (<1 = slower).
 Also useful with c't woodmill (>1 = faster, otherwise Z feed will be too slow).
 - 0.95b: First public beta
 - 0.94a: Internal alpha, some serious bugs